utilmeta/utilmeta-py/docs/en/guide/client.md

 	) -> Union[UserResponse, UserResponseFailed]: pass
 ```

-We have modified the above user login client code, added the response corresponding to the login failure status `UserResponseFailed`, and `UserResponse` combined `Union` it with the return type declaration of the login request function.
+We have modified the above user login client code, added the `UserResponseFailed` corresponding to the login failure status , and combined `UserResponse` in a `Union` as return type declaration of the login request function.

-In this way, when the status code of the response is 200, it will be resolved to `UserResponse` `UserResponseFailed`, and when the status code is 403, it will be resolved to.
+In this way, when the status code of the response is 200, it will be resolved to `UserResponse`, and when the status code is 403, it will be resolved to `UserResponseFailed`.

-In addition to the parsing based on the status code, if the response template does not provide a status code or multiple response templates provide the same status code, `Client` the class will parse according to the order in `Union[]` which the response templates are declared in.
-If the parsing is successful, it will return.
-If the parsing fails, it will continue to parse the next template.
+If the response template does not provide a status code, or multiple response templates provide the same status code, the `Client` class will parse according to the order which the response are declared in in the `Union[]`.
+If the parsing is successful, it will return. otherwise it will continue to parse the next template.
 If all the templates fail to parse the response, the corresponding error will be thrown.
-If you don’t want to throw an error when the parsing fails, you can add an `Response` element at the `Union[]` end of, such as
+If you don’t want to throw an error when the parsing fails, you can add an `Response` element at the end of `Union[]`, such as

 ```python
 class UserClient(cli.Client):